 2. Eat five fruit & veg

 To stave off everything from heart disease to cancer, The World Health Organisation recommends at least 400g of fruit and veg a day.
-Fill up at veggie restaurants like The Roundhill, Smorl’s, Terre-a-Terre, Manjus, and Planet India.
-Try the veggie options on the Indian street food inspired menu at Curry Leaf Cafe.
+Fill up at veggie restaurants like The Roundhill, Smorl’s, Terre-a-Terre and Manjus.
+Try the veggie options on the Indian street food-inspired menu at Curry Leaf Cafe.
 We have also compiled a summary of where’s best for a Sunday roast if you are vegetarian or vegan.

 7. Eat whole grains